-In 2019, a new exhibition commemorating the collector's passions of Stanisław Kostka Potocki and his descendants will be opened at the Wilanów Palace.
+In 2019, a new exhibition commemorating the collector's passions of Stanisław Kostka Potocki and his descendants was opened at the Wilanów Palace.

-In the exhibition, we will present objects from the Wilanów Far East collection, previously hidden in warehouses.
-Visitors will be able to admire craftsmanship products made of ceramics, glass, as well as lacquers and mixed techniques.
-An important event will be the presentation of a unique table in the nanban style, made in the 17th century in Japanese workshops, which regained its shine thanks to careful conservation, preceded by tests conducted by specialists in the workshop of the Museum of King Jan III’s Palace at Wilanów.
+In the exhibition, we present objects from the Wilanów Far East collection, previously hidden in warehouses.
+Visitors are able to admire craftsmanship products made of ceramics, glass, as well as lacquers and mixed techniques.
+An important part of the exhibition is the presentation of a unique table in the nanban style, made in the 17th century in Japanese workshops, which regained its shine thanks to careful conservation, preceded by tests conducted by specialists in the workshop of the Museum of King Jan III’s Palace at Wilanów.

-The exhibition will be enriched with educational content related to the history and conservation of this unique piece of furniture, presented at a modern multimedia stand.
-One of the important scientific and educational events connected with the new exhibition will be the international seminar “Nanban.
+The exhibition is enriched with educational content related to the history and conservation of this unique piece of furniture, presented at a modern multimedia stand.
+One of the important scientific and educational events connected with the new exhibition was the international seminar “Nanban.
 Far East.
 Close Art”.
-In the seminar, we will present the results of research and conservation work carried out in recent years on a priceless monument and its importance for the Wilanów collection.
+In the seminar, were presented the results of research and conservation work carried out in recent years on a priceless monument and its importance for the Wilanów collection.

-The new arrangement for the Chinese Rooms will combine the exhibition on the south floor of the southern wing of the palace with the recently opened modern Warehouse Gallery in Markoniówka.
-The updated exhibition will expand and supplement the most important narrative themes in these rooms, which will clearly emphasise the interests of the successive owners of Wilanów and their fascination with oriental art.
+The new arrangement for the Chinese Rooms combines the exhibition on the south floor of the southern wing of the palace with the recently opened modern Warehouse Gallery in Markoniówka.
+The updated exhibition expands and supplements the most important narrative themes in these rooms, which clearly emphasises the interests of the successive owners of Wilanów and their fascination with oriental art.

-The interior design by Dr Barbara Kowalewska refers to the decoration and furnishing of Chinese Cabinets carried out by Stanisław Kostka Potocki on the first floor of the main body of the palace in the first quarter of the 19th century.
-Archival photographs of these rooms will be presented in supplementary material to the exhibition.
+The interior design by Dr Barbara Kowalewska, prepared on the basis of the conception of Joanna Paprocka Gajek and Karolina Alkemade, refers to the decoration and furnishing of Chinese Cabinets carried out by Stanisław Kostka Potocki on the first floor of the main body of the palace in the first quarter of the 19th century.
+Archival photographs of these rooms are presented in supplementary material to the exhibition.